kaayv/Comparative_genomics_CAO_thesis/README.md

 ### Conclusion

 This study highlights the metabolic potential of Central Arctic Ocean microbiota and underscores the importance of understanding this diverse and intricate ecosystem.

+For details and to read the complete report, please refer to [here](Report/K_Venkateswaran-Thesis_report_revised.pdf)